-Elma Alexander Hill and Thomas Newton Hill were sent to India in 1918 by the Christian Women’s Board of Missions (CWBM), predecessor body of the United Christian Missionary Society (UCMS), the immediate predecessor body of the Division of Overseas Ministries.
-Both Thomas and Elma were teachers, but also served in evangelism.
-Thomas also worked as administrator in several schools, the mission printing press, and for five years as field executive for the mission.
-They served in several places in north and central India until retirement in 1956.
-They also raised four children in India: Marilynne Hill, Marjorie Anne Hill, Thomas Newton Hill, Jr., and Helen Hill Sturbaum.
+Elma Alexander Hill and Thomas Newton Hill were sent to India in 1918 by the Christian Women’s Board of Missions (CWBM), a predecessor body of the United Christian Missionary Society (UCMS), the immediate predecessor body of the Division of Overseas Ministries, today Global Ministries.
+Both Thomas and Elma were teachers, and they also served in evangelism.
+In addition, Thomas worked as administrator in several schools, the mission printing press, and for five years as field executive for the mission.
+The Hills served in several places in north and central India until retirement in 1956.
+They raised four children in India: Marilynne Hill, Marjorie Anne Hill, Thomas Newton Hill, Jr., and Helen Hill Sturbaum.
 The children grew up in the several areas where their parents were serving, and at Woodstock School, Mussoorie, in the Himalayan Mountains of north India, until coming to the U.S. for higher education.

 P.O.
 Box 1986

 Please note “Hill Family Fund for India” on the memo line of the check, in an accompanying note, or in the Project/Partner box if giving online.

 Questions regarding the Hill Family Fund for India are welcome.
 Please contact the Global Ministries Resource Development Office at 317-713-2555 or firstname.lastname@example.org.